Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Introduction

-Despite the benefits of mass surveillance systems for society, such tools raise questions related to privacy infringement of groups and individuals.
-In order to identify illegal behavior and identify criminals, the data of innocent people needs to be collected and analyzed, without their permission or knowledge.
-In addition, mass surveillance systems can also be exploited for hostile goals.
-For example, crime or terror organizations may spy on civilians for illegal purposes; mass surveillance can be used for industrial espionage, etc.
+Despite the benefits of mass surveillance systems for society (e.g., to thwart crime and terrorism), such tools raise privacy concerns of groups and individuals.
+For instance, to identify illegal activity, the data of innocent people needs to be collected and analyzed without their permission or knowledge.
+Mass surveillance systems can also be utilized to achieve hostile goals.
+For example, mass surveillance can be used by business rivals to perform industrial espionage or by terror organizations to spy on civilians.
+Since, many ARS systems are based on deep learning models, which have been shown to be vulnerable to adversarial perturbations \cite{szegedy2013intriguing}, this vulnerability may serve as the basis of a means of protecting users from privacy infringement.

-A potential means of addressing privacy concerns might derive from the DNNs' vulnerability to adversarial perturbation~\cite{szegedy2013intriguing}, in which a carefully crafted perturbation to a legitimate input sample can cause a major change in the model's output.
-Since many ASR systems are based on deep learning models (e.g., RNN, LSTM, encoder-decoder), adversarial examples can serve as the basis of a privacy protection solution.